aeosynth/ccss/readme.md

 iterate over the key / values of an object; if the value is another object, append the key to the current selector, and recurse; else generate css.

-if you want inline logic, wrap it up in a function which returns an object.
+if you want logic, wrap it up in a function which returns an object.

 keys that would confuse the real compiler, coffee-script, must be quoted.